China's troubled Xinjiang hit by more violence: state media

 Xinjiang is home to the mainly Muslim Uighur people who speak a Turkic language.
 Many of them chafe at what they call Chinese government restrictions on their culture, language and religion.
 China says it grants Uighurs wide-ranging freedoms and accuses extremists of separatism.

-The animosity between the majority Han Chinese and the Uighurs poses a major challenge for China’s Communist Party leaders.
-President Xi Jinping, who took office in March, has called for the unity of all ethnic groups in China.
+The animosity between the majority Han Chinese and Muslim Uighurs poses a major challenge for China’s Communist Party leaders.
+Chinese President Xi Jinping, who took office in March, has called for the unity of all ethnic groups in China.

-In the latest incident, the Global Times - owned by Chinese Communist Party mouthpiece, the People’s Daily - said “troublemakers” gathered at religious venues before riding on motorcycles to attack a police station in the city’s Moyu county.
+In the latest incident, “troublemakers” gathered at religious venues before riding on motorcycles to attack a police station in the city’s Moyu county, said the Global Times, owned by Chinese Communist Party mouthpiece, the People’s Daily.

-Authorities are counting the number of casualties and searching for suspects, the Global Times said.
+Authorities are counting the number of casualties and are searching for suspects, said the Global Times.

-In a separate incident, some 200 people attempted to “incite trouble” at a major shopping area in Hotan, the newspaper said.
-It said police defused the situation.
+In a separate incident, some 200 people attempted to “incite trouble” at a major shopping area in Hotan, the Global Times said.
+The newspaper said police diffused the situation.

-Yu Zhengsheng, a member of the Politburo Standing Committee, the party’s inner circle, pledged to step up “action to crack down upon terrorist groups and extremist organizations” at a meeting with government officials in the regional capital Urumqi, state news agency Xinhua said.

 In a sign of the gravity of the situation, Xinjiang’s top party chief Zhang Chunxian said: “We should be clearly aware of the complex and acute nature of the long-term struggle against separatism,” according to the Xinjiang Daily, the official newspaper of the region.